DeepuGowda31/PayPal-Payment-Integration/README.md

 - Configure PayPal API credentials in your backend.
 - Customize the payment form as needed.
 - Deploy and start processing payments!

+  ## NOTE: This implementation uses PayPal's test environment.
+To enable live transactions, update the API credentials and configure your PayPal settings accordingly.

 # Feel free to explore and adapt this integration for your own projects.